saneku/Merra2BC/README.md

 # Merra2BC
-Merra2BC interpolator creates time-varying chemical boundary conditions based on MERRA-2 reanalysis for a WRF-Chem simulation by interpolating chemical species mixing ratios defined on the MERRA-2 grid to the WRF-Chem grid for initial conditions (IC) and boundary conditions (BC).
+Merra2BC is an interpolation utility, which creates for a WRF-Chem simulation initial and time-varying chemical boundary conditions (IC&BC) based on MERRA-2 reanalysis.

-This utility is written on Python and requires:
+Merra2BC is written on Python and requires:
 NetCDF4 interface to work with [netCDF](https://github.com/Unidata/netcdf4-python) files and [SciPy](https://github.com/scipy/scipy) interpolation package.